Skip to content

 A student must successfully meet the following minimum requirements:

-1. Qualitative – Cumulative Snow College grade point average above a 2.00.
+1. Qualitative – Cumulative Snow College grade point average above 2.00.

 2. Quantitative (Pace) – Completion of a minimum of 70 percent of attempted credit hours.